anton-bogomazov/tcr-chess/README.md

 - Python, which I'm still getting familiar with
 - New to me JetBrains Fleet as a code editor

+Important notes:
+- Commits are not squashed intentionally

 More about TCR [here](https://www.infoq.com/articles/test-commit-revert/)

 Here is an awesome workshops by Kent Beck: